Table of Contents

 Use emails to segment your audience

-Trigger: A user opened profiling email
+Trigger: A user opened a profiling email

 Scenario 1